-- 1. Remove the rubber bump stop from chassis. - 2.
+- 1. Remove the rubber bump stop from chassis and you will be re-using the bolts... - 2.
 The airline fitting on the top mount goes to the inside of the chassis (not wheel side). - 3.
-The top mount kit has a spacer plate with female threaded holes which replaces the original bump stop.
-Position that plate into bump stop clips.
-Start the thread of 1 x M8 bolt with washer into that top plate and position the top "H" bracket with that bolt in one slot and start the second M8 bolt. - 4.
-Before tightening the top M8 bolts position the bottom bracket in place. - 5.
+The top mount replaces the original bump stop.
+Screw the old bump stop bolt into its original hole but only half screwed in. - 4.
+Slide the pre-assembled bag assembly into place and slide the slot of the top bracket along the bump stop bolt. - 5.
+Tighten the bump stop bolt. - 6.
 Clamp bottom bracket to axle.
-Do up both clamping bolts by alternating so they each have the same pressure so the bottom plate is not biased to one bolt more than the other. - 6.
-Tighten the top bracket M8 bolts.
+Do up both clamping bolts by alternating so they each have the same pressure so the bottom plate is not biased to one bolt more than the other.